 In collaboration with the Japanese Society of Pediatric Allergy and Clinical Immunology, we are conducting sev- eral clinical studies to refine pharmacologic therapy listed in the Japanese pediatric guideline for the treatment and management of asthma.

 This provides the opportunities of basic research for the 4th grade students for half a year.
-This year, one student was committed to the research of our department and presented at a scientific meeting.
+Every year, a few students are committed to the research of our department and presented at a scientific meeting.

 Pre-clinical clerkship (PCC).